Parliament passes Bill to provide fixed 50-year production lease for offshore minerals | Politics

 - India

-A Bill to provide a fixed 50-year production lease for offshore minerals was passed by the Rajya Sabha on Thursday amid a walkout by opposition members over the situation in violence-hit Manipur.
+A bill to provide a fixed 50-year production lease for offshore minerals was passed by Rajya Sabha on Thursday amid a walkout by the opposition members over the situation in ethnic violence-hit Manipur.

-When the Upper House reassembled for the post-lunch session, Coal and Mines Minister Pralhad Joshi moved the Offshore Areas Mineral (Development and Regulation) Amendment Bill, 2023 for consideration, even as the opposition parties insisted on a discussion on Manipur.
+When the Upper House reassembled for the post-lunch session, Coal and Mines Minister Pralhad Joshi moved The Offshore Areas Mineral (Development and Regulation) Amendment Bill, 2023 for consideration even as the opposition parties insisted on a discussion on the Manipur situation.

-The Bill to amend the Offshore Areas Mineral (Development and Regulation) Act, 2002 was passed by the Lok Sabha on Tuesday.
+The bill to amend the Offshore Areas Mineral (Development and Regulation) Act, 2002 was passed by Lok Sabha on Tuesday.

+Discussion on the bill continued even after the members of opposition parties, including the Congress, RJD, TMC, AAP, CPI and CPM, staged a walkout from the Rajya Sabha for the second time in the day after they were not allowed to raise the Manipur issue.
+Members including Sasmit Patra (BJD), Anil Sukhdeorao Bonde (BJP), M Thambidurai (AIADMK), K Laxman (BJP), V Vijayasai Reddy (YSRCP) and Ramji (BSP) took part in the discussion.

+In his reply to the discussion, Joshi sought to address concerns raised by some of the members over the impact of offshore mining on the marine ecosystem and its implications on the livelihood of those dependent on the seas, especially fishermen.

-The Bill seeks to provide a fixed 50-year production lease for offshore minerals.
-Under this legislation, the government aims to introduce auctions as the route to award production leases for offshore minerals.
+He alleged that the previous UPA government indulged in corruption in allocation of offshore blocs and asserted that the bill will bring transparency through auction as the route to award production leases for offshore minerals.

+The bill also provides a grant of production lease to the private sector only through auction through a competitive bidding process.

-It aims at introducing a four-year timeline for the commencement of production and dispatch after the execution of composite licence or production lease, and a timeline of two years (extendable by one year) for re-commencement of production and dispatch after discontinuation.
+It aims at introducing a four-year timeline for commencement of production and dispatch after the execution of composite licence or production lease, and time-line of two years (extendable by one year) for re-commencement of production and dispatch after discontinuation.

 Besides, in the case of atomic minerals, the grant of exploration licence or production lease would be made only to a government or a government corporation.